SGpp/DisCoTec/paper.md

 `DisCoTec` is a C++ framework for the sparse grid combination technique.
-Targeted at HPC systems, it is used for parallel simulations, drawing on distributed-memory parallelism via MPI and shared-memory parallelism via OpenMP.
+Targeted at HPC systems, it is used for parallel simulations, drawing on distributed-memory parallelism via MPI [@heeneMassivelyParallelCombination2018] and shared-memory parallelism via OpenMP.
 It is designed to be used in combination with existing simulation codes, which can be used with `DisCoTec` in a black-box fashion.

-A further application includes the widely-distributed simulation of higher-dimensional problems, in which multiple HPC systems cooperate to solve a joint simulation.
+A further application includes the widely-distributed simulation of higher-dimensional problems, in which multiple HPC systems cooperate to solve a joint simulation [@pollingerLeveragingComputePower2023].
 The transfer cost is relatively low due to the multi-scale approach in the combination technique -- much less than with a traditional domain-decomposition.
 This feature is enabled by file transfer through tools like UFTP.